ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R26]**
 The transacting counterparties MUST generate a Proof of Correctness of a State Object based on a state change that can be validated against the BPI transaction business logic.

+[[R26]](#r26) Testability: This can be accomplished by creating a [privacy package](https://github.com/eea-oasis/baseline/tree/main/core/privacy) with Zero-Knowledge Circuits generating Zero-Knowledge Proofs of the State changes of a State Object.

 #### **[R27]**
 Any new state between counterparties MUST be recorded on the BPI between them.